eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 To make the most of both tools, we recommend:

-* In your ESLint configuration file, use the [ESLint `js.configs.recommended` config](https://eslint.org/docs/latest/use/getting-started#configuration), at least the [`tseslint.configs.recommended` configuration from typescript-eslint](https://typescript-eslint.io/getting-started/typed-linting), and any community plugins relevant to your project's libraries and frameworks
+* In your ESLint configuration file, use the [ESLint `js.configs.recommended` config](https://eslint.org/docs/latest/use/getting-started#configuration), at least the [`tseslint.configs.recommended` config from typescript-eslint](https://typescript-eslint.io/getting-started/typed-linting), and any community plugins relevant to your project's libraries and frameworks
 * In your TypeScript configuration file, enable [`strict` mode](https://www.typescriptlang.org/tsconfig/#strict) to catch as many type safety issues as possible

 typescript-eslint's recommended preset configs disable core ESLint rules that are not helpful with TypeScript.